AcademiaActivated/ScholarSight/README.md

 ## Benefits
-* Reveal patterns and habits in your academic writing that are invisible to linear proofreading
+* Discover subtle patterns and habits in your academic writing that are invisible to linear proofreading
 * Detect unexpected, career-changing, connections hidden in your own words
 * Publish more concise, consistent, coherent research papers